Edgeworth Accountant: An Analytical Approach to Differential Privacy Composition: Abstract

 \section{Abstract}

-Many modern machine learning algorithms are composed of simple private algorithms; thus, an increasingly important problem is to efficiently compute the overall privacy loss under composition.
-In this study, we introduce the Edgeworth Accountant, an analytical approach to composing differential privacy guarantees of private algorithms.
-The Edgeworth Accountant starts by losslessly tracking the privacy loss under composition using the $f$-differential privacy framework~\cite{dong2019gaussian}, which allows us to express the privacy guarantees using privacy-loss log-likelihood ratios (PLLRs).
-As the name suggests, this accountant next uses the Edgeworth expansion~\cite{hall2013bootstrap} to the upper and lower bounds the probability distribution of the sum of the PLLRs.
-Moreover, by relying on a technique for approximating complex distributions using simple ones, we demonstrate that the Edgeworth Accountant can be applied to the composition of any noise-addition mechanism.
-Owing to certain appealing features of the Edgeworth expansion, the $(\epsilon, \delta)$-differential privacy bounds offered by this accountant are non-asymptotic, with essentially no extra computational cost, as opposed to the prior approaches in~\cite{koskela2020computing,gopi2021numerical}, wherein the running times increase with the number of compositions.
-Finally, we demonstrate that our upper and lower $(\epsilon, \delta)$-differential privacy bounds are tight in federated analytics and certain regimes of training private deep learning models.
+In privacy-preserving data analysis, many procedures and algorithms are structured as compositions of multiple private building blocks.
+As such, an important question is how to efficiently compute the overall privacy loss under composition.
+This paper introduces the Edgeworth Accountant, an analytical approach to composing differential privacy guarantees for private algorithms.
+Leveraging the $f$-differential privacy framework~\citep{dong2019gaussian}, the Edgeworth Accountant accurately tracks privacy loss under composition, enabling a closed-form expression of privacy guarantees through privacy-loss log-likelihood ratios (PLLRs).
+As implied by its name, this method applies the Edgeworth expansion to estimate and define the probability distribution of the sum of the PLLRs.
+Furthermore, by using a technique that simplifies complex distributions into simpler ones, we demonstrate the Edgeworth Accountant's applicability to any noise-addition mechanism.
+Its main advantage is providing $(\epsilon, \delta)$-differential privacy bounds that are non-asymptotic and do not significantly increase computational cost.
+This feature sets it apart from previous approaches, in which the running time increases with the number of mechanisms under composition.
+We conclude by showing how our Edgeworth Accountant offers accurate estimates and tight upper and lower bounds on $(\epsilon, \delta)$-differential privacy guarantees, especially tailored for training private models in deep learning and federated analytics.